Fonzzy1/federal-hansard-db/README.md

 ## Installation and Setup

-The Federal Hansard DB can be used in two ways:
+The Federal Hansard DB can be used in two ways, directly and through a Prisma
+submodule.
+For direct analysis of the data, it is recommended that you use the
+database standalone.
+Instead, for use as part of a dashboard, there are good
+ways to use the Prisma ORM to simplify DB connections and data management.

 ---